 - Poor stress tolerance

-The length of symptoms associated with Lexapro withdrawal depends on several factors, including how a long a person has taken the medication as well as the dosage that they are taking.
-Symptoms also tend to last longer if a person quits cold turkey rather than gradually tapering off of the medication.
-Given these many considerations, there is not an exact timeline to determine how long a person will experience withdrawal symptoms associated with Lexapro.
-A large number of people, however, notice that the most severe discontinuation symptoms tend to increase after 90 days or three months.
-There are people, however, who report taking months or even over a year to fully recover.
+The length of Lexapro withdrawal symptoms depends on several factors, including how long someone has taken the medication and at what dosage.
+Quitting cold turkey rather than tapering off Lexapro can also make symptoms last longer.
+Therefore, there is not an exact timeline to predict how long Lexapro withdrawal symptoms will last.
+Many people, however, notice the most severe symptoms tend to increase after 90 days or three months.
+Some people have even reported taking months or even over a year to fully recover.

-One of the deadliest side-effects associated with stopping the medication is the potential for self-harm, which is why patients should make sure to discontinue the use of the medication under the supervision of a physician.
+Fortunately, the symptoms associated with withdrawal from escitalopram are rarely life-threatening.
+One of the deadliest side effects associated with stopping Lexapro is the potential for self-harm, which is why patients should make sure to discontinue the use of the medication under the supervision of a physician.

 There are some tactics that physicians have developed to manage withdrawal from escitalopram.
 Because sudden withdrawal from the medication also results in more serious conditions, physicians often slowly taper patients off of the medication.
 In cases where even tapering off of the medication results in symptoms, some physicians help patients switch to another antidepressant with a shorter half-life, which is then slowly discontinued.